A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Analytic apparatus

-By the Riemann--Lebesgue lemma, $\abs{W_0(x)}$ goes to zero as $\abs{x} \to \infty$. \end{theorem} Thus, if $\alpha$ is chosen to have poor regularity, the Wannier function $W_0$ is poorly localized.
+\end{theorem} Thus, if $\alpha$ is chosen to have poor regularity, the Wannier function $W_0$ is poorly localized.
 To define its variance $\alpha$ needs to be smooth so that $\abs{W_0(x)}$ goes to zero faster than $1/\abs{x}$ as $\abs{x} \to \infty$.
-Next, we assume that $\alpha$ is chosen so that its derivative is integrable.
+As a result, we also assume that both $\alpha'$ and $\alpha''$ are integrable.
 The following lemma contains the formulas for the first and second moments of $W_0$ in terms of $\alpha$ for defining its variance.
 They are consequences of the one-dimensional case of (7) and (8) in \cite{marzari1997maximally}, first derived in \cite{blount1962formalisms}.

-\begin{lemma} Suppose that $u$ in Lemma \ref{lemma:ufour} is chosen so that the function $\alpha$ has an integrable derivative $\alpha'$ in $\R$.
+\begin{lemma} Suppose that $u$ in Lemma \ref{lemma:ufour} is chosen such that the function $\alpha$ has integrable derivatives $\alpha'$ and $\alpha''$.
 We have the following formulas for the first and second moments of $W_0$:

 and

 Hence the variance $\langle x^2 \rangle - \langle x \rangle^2$ is given by the formula

 \end{lemma}